-Need to complete…

 Services creation and deletion by the core admin

 The core admin creates (and deletes) theHUBPPservices.
 When the core admin gets a registration request from a terminal (thru the fusion), the core admin uses the (long) terminal ID to get the services details for the requesting terminal from a local configuration file (or the NMS).
 The format of the file is as follows: